Ankit0592/Masterbot/DESIGN.md

 ## Bot Description
 Our bot 'Master-Bot' provides suggestions, creates issues on JIRA, and assigns them to team members depending on input from the user.
 User needs to provide the issue summary to the bot and the bot extracts a list of links of issues, similar to the current issue, from Jira.
 The bot can then create an issue on JIRA based on the issue number that the user selects.
 This bot is a good solution to simplify the process of assigning the issues by providing the right suggestions for whom to assign.
 It ensures that the task gets assigned to a person who has already worked on similar tasks and expedites the development of the new task.
 Also if the user has an issue number with him, he can provide this number to the bot and the bot will return a list of similar issues.
 Master-bot is an initiative aimed to boost the productivity of teams.

-This bot also notifies the team members whenever the state of a task changes on JIRA(In Progress, Done etc.) which is useful when different team members are working on subtasks within a task and their tasks have dependency on each other.
+This bot also notifies the team members whenever the state of a task changes on JIRA(In Progress, Completed etc.) which is useful when different team members are working on subtasks within a task and their tasks have dependency on each other.

 Our bot belongs the category of Chatbot as the user provides the description of task to create and bot replies with the issue list, then bot creates task on JIRA and assign task to appropriate team member (as decided by user).
 Also, bot triggers notification to team members whenever task state changes (when event occurs).

 ## Use Cases
-1. Use Case 1: Issue creation on Jira (This use case demonstrates how our bot helps in selecting an appropriate assignee for a particular issue if an issue similar to this already exists Jira)
+1. Use Case 1: Issue creation on Jira (This use case demonstrates how our bot helps in selecting an appropriate assignee for a particular issue if an issue similar to this already exists on Jira)

    Preconditions: Bot must be able to access Jira API